google-parfait/tensorflow-federated/docs/api_docs/python/tff/simulation/datasets/emnist/load_data.md

 The `tf.data.Datasets` returned by
 <a href="../../../../tff/simulation/ClientData.md#create_tf_dataset_for_client"><code>tff.simulation.ClientData.create_tf_dataset_for_client</code></a>
-will yield `colletions.OrderedDict` objects at each iteration, with the following keys and values:
+will yield `collections.OrderedDict` objects at each iteration, with the following keys and values:

 -   `'pixels'`: a `tf.Tensor` with `dtype=tf.float32` and shape [28, 28],